BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0004_EXAMPLE_SOP_for_EGA_Helpdesk_Ticket_Management.md

    * Conclusion and next action
 3. If the issue requires engineering work:

-   * Create/locate a JIRA ticket
-   * Add JIRA ID to RT (custom field or internal note)
    * Set status to “Waiting on dev” and tag `awaiting-dev`
-4. Communicate updates to the user every {{SLA_UpdateCadence}} working hours, even if there is no change, stating:

-   * Current status
-   * What is blocking
-   * Next expected milestone / ETA range

 ### 4) Requesting Information from the User (Waiting on user)